GuillaumeMendle/High-Performance-Computing/README.md

 3 cases are implemented (see "initial_conditions" file for more details).

-"case_3_results" contains the numerical simulations of case 3 in case of a parallel and non-parallel C++ code as well as the solution implemented in Python.
+Folder "case_3_results" contains the numerical simulations of case 3 in case of a parallel and non-parallel C++ code as well as the solution implemented in Python.

 # Research Project (MATLAB)